visit-dav/visit/src/doc/cli_manual/functions.rst

     The name of the simulation being processed by the compute engine.

 return type : CLI_return_t
-    The ClearCache and ClearCacheForAllEngines functions return 1 on success and 0 on failure.
+    1 on success and 0 on failure.

 **Description:**